chlloyd/various-maya-scripts/README.md

 Converts basic maya phong shaders to arnold shaders.

  ## mayadeletehistory.py
-Freezes transformationa and deletes history of all items selected.
+Freezes transformations and deletes history of all items selected.